CherenkovLiu/Chess-Engine/README.md

 # Chess-Engine
 Open-source chess engine<br>
-Please use the Pedesis_New-generation for the newest version<br>
+Please use the Freepath.py for the newest version<br>

 Update Information
 ----

-Change the logic of the program!<br>
+We are able to print the board now!<br>
-Better functions with less bugs!<br>
+Still no checkmate detection and en passant...<br>

 Information for Developers and Updates
 ====